 Come December, Asheville becomes a mecca for holiday events, ranging from light festivals to contests, ceremonies, and more!

-Plus, thanks to the fact that Asheville sits in the middle of the Blue Ridge Mountains, you’ll also have plenty of excuses to head out and enjoy the nature around you (skiing is, of course, on the menu!)
+Plus, thanks to the fact that Asheville sits in the middle of the Blue Ridge Mountains, you’ll also have plenty of excuses to head out and enjoy the nature around you (skiing is, of course, on the menu!).
+There are also plenty of stunning scenic drives to enjoy in North Carolina.

 8. Elkhart Lake, Wisconsin